thewisemagician/simple-privacy-guide/ReadMe.md

 # You should not let yourself be subjected to criminal abuse

-Many people believe it's not possible to combine convenience, privacy and security.
-Usually they don't want to be bothered with more things to think about.
+We believe it's not possible to combine convenience, privacy and security.
+We don't want to be bothered with more things to think about.
 In this guide I'm going to explain how with minimal change you can make a big difference and protecting your data/online activities.

 > I believe it's possible to actually combine both and in many case you will improve your digital life.